tmglimp/CBOT_Futures/README.md

 Spot dirty CF derivation.
 Duration, convexity, and basis overlay tail calculator.

-Volatility lookup requires an API key from FRED.
-Dirty CF requires an API key from the Treasury and input params from the CTD scraper.
+Volatility.py lookup requires an API key from FRED.
+Dirty CF in zeroes.py requires an API key from the Treasury and input params from the CTD scraper.
 I reccommend setting the browser configurations in the CTD scraper to your machine's default to ensure compatibility.